BetterWayElectronics/ps4-nor-validator/README.md

 		Apply in sequence until BLOD with checkUpdVersion 0xfffffff AND secure loader version lower than standby version.

-			1. Patch Southbridge Flag & CoreOS Header
+			1. Patch CoreOS Header & UART Automatically (x6 Times)
 			2. CoreOS Header Only
 			3. Southbridge Header Only